 The ability to access to detailed usage information about how the app has been used also helps support staff to shed light on new issues, reveals which solutions are working best.

 Parents of pupils can also buy an individual license for their child.
-More information for individuals looking to buy Brain in Hand can be found here.
+Please get in touch to discuss.

 It's been reassuring for me too.
 It means a lot to know that my son has a way of remembering his coping strategies and what to do when he's having a bit more of a tough time at school.